NixOS/rfcs/rfcs/0132-meson-builds-nix.md

   - On the other hand, CMake DSL cmake language is arguably more complex and cumbersome.

-- Evaluate other building systems (waf, premake, etc.)
+- Evaluate other building systems (waf, premake, bazel, xmake etc.)

   About this, a principle should be observed: